-This is a rough draft of the first four chapters (don’t panic, they are really short!) of this new book that I hope to
+This is a rough draft of the first few chapters of this new book that I hope to

-inflict release in 2021.
+inflict release in 2022.
 The Miss Gascoigne books are a series of cosy mysteries set in the 1960s.
-They feature Diana Gascoigne as an amateur detective who stumbles over dead bodies almost as often as your average dog-walker.
+They feature Diana ‘Dee’ Gascoigne as an amateur detective who stumbles over dead bodies almost as often as your average dog-walker.

 A Meeting With Murder: Miss Gascoigne mysteries book 1